-Covid-19 booster shots will soon be a requirement for all over-18s to access France’s Health Pass (Pass Sanitaire).
+Covid-19 booster shots are now a requirement for all over-18s to access France’s Health Pass (Pass Sanitaire).
 Find out if you need a Covid vaccine booster in France, when you need to have it by, and how to book an appointment.

 Covid-19 Vaccine Boosters in France

 As of January 15th, 2022, all over 18s in France will be required to get a Covid booster to maintain access to the Health Pass.

 The health pass is required for access to public events and buildings, including (but not limited to) bars, restaurants, museums, gyms, and long-distance public transport.

 Who is eligible for a booster shot in France?